swiffyjk/TS3-Starter-Tool/README.md

 - Have personal permission from the creators themselves to be used
 - Are from creators with TOUs that permit their creations to be redistributed
 - Are from other creators, but are installed through their official source using a web browser (and therefore not actually redistributed).
 This is currently not implemented.

+### Dependencies:
+Depends on nothing!
+Just download the installer .exe